 What is Dry Socket?

-Alveolar osteitis, commonly called “dry socket,” is a painful dental condition that can occur after having a tooth extracted.
-A dry socket happens when a blood clot is dislodged from the site of a tooth extraction, exposing bone and nerves that can result in significant pain.
+Alveolar osteitis, commonly called “dry socket,” is a painful condition occuring after having a tooth extracted.
+A dry socket happens when a blood clot is dislodged or otherwise breaks down in the site of a tooth extraction, exposing bone and nerves that can result in significant pain.

-After receiving surgery to remove wisdom teeth, it can be easy to forget some of the keys to recovery – many of which are based around keeping blood clots secure in the site of the extracted teeth.
+After surgery to remove wisdom teeth – the most common site for dry socket – it can be easy to forget some of the keys to recovery – many of which are based around keeping blood clots stable in the site of the extracted teeth.
 Read on to learn more dry socket symptoms and how to prevent the condition.

 Dry Socket Symptoms

 While some pain is to be expected following the removal of any teeth, dry socket symptoms typically include severe pain within a few days after a tooth extraction.
 Other symptoms include:

 - Pain radiating from the socket outward – toward the eye, ear, neck or temple on that side of the face

 - Bad breath or a foul smell or taste in the mouth